-For purposes of this letter, professional standards define a disagreement with management as a matter, whether or not resolved to our satisfaction, concerning a financial accounting, reporting, or auditing matter, which could be significant to the Orange County Local Agency Formation Commission Organization's financial statements or the auditor's report.
+For purposes of this letter, professional standards define a disagreement with management as a matter, whether or not resolved to our satisfaction, concerning a financial accounting, reporting, or auditing matter, which could be significant to Commission's financial statements or the auditor's report.
 No such disagreements arose during the course of the audit.